Rakile/deforumation/README.md

 ![img](github_images/smile.gif)

 To change the seed, just type a new seed in the seed-input box, and push return.
 It will then be loyal to whatever you have choosen in the Deforum GUI, iterative, etc.

-Deforumation allows you to rewind to a given frame, and gives you the ability to start generating from that given frame.
-This is good for when something in your creativity "goes bananas".
-Maybe that clown shouldn't have appeard all of a sudden ;P

 ## Random example
 Here is an example of LIVE prompt changing for facial expression during rendering.